Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/10ExceptionHandling.md

 The first line in the output shows the exception and the next lines shows the stack trace.
 Stack Trace - Starting the place where exception to the main.

-When exception happened in one method say 3 then it see the method declaring the method 3 say method 2 if it can handle then good else it will go to the method that decalared method 2 say method 1.
+When exception happened in one method say 3 then it see the method declaring the method 3 say method 2 if it can handle then good else it will go to the method that declared method 2 say method 1.